 Management presented preliminary budget figures and five-year forecasts.
-The calculations reflect status-quo revenue assumptions, status-quo funding of reserve accounts, slight growth in personnel costs, and no growth in other expense categories.
-The resulting calculations yield an estimated deficit of \$1.5MM-\$2MM, and five-year aggregate deficit of \$7MM-\$7.5MM.
+The calculations reflect added oil and gas tax revenue assumptions, along with the establishment of a repayment liability reserve to capture the "worst-case" repayment of oil and gas revenue currently in jeopardy.
+Calculations otherwise reflected status-quo funding of other reserve accounts, slight growth in personnel costs, and no growth in other expense categories.
+The resulting calculations yield an estimated deficit of \$2.5MM-\$3MM, and five-year aggregate deficit over \$38MM.